Lewis B. Smedes

-Personal
+Early life and education

 Lewis Benedictus Smedes was born in 1921, the youngest of five children.
 His father, Melle Smedes, and mother, Rena, emigrated to the United States from Oostermeer, Friesland in the Netherlands (Rena's original name was Renske.)
 When he was two months old, his father died in the partially completed house he built in Muskegon, Michigan.

-Smedes married Doris Dekker.
-He died after falling from a ladder at his home in Sierra Madre, California on December 19, 2002.
-He was survived by his wife, three children, two grandchildren and one brother.

-Education

 Smedes graduated from Calvin College (B.A.), Calvin Theological Seminary (B.D.), and the Free University of Amsterdam (Th.D).
 He pursued other graduate studies at Oxford University in United Kingdom and the University of Basel in Switzerland.

-Professional
+Ministry and career

 Smedes began his teaching career at Fuller Theological Seminary as a visiting professor in 1968.
 He joined the faculty as full professor in 1970.
 He retired in 1995.

 After his time at Fuller, Smedes performed several years of pastoral service in the Christian Reformed Church at Madison Avenue Christian Reformed Church (Paterson, NJ), where he was ordained.

-Smedes also taught at the Free University in Amsterdam (1968 to 1969) and Calvin College (1957 to 1970) in Grand Rapids, Michigan.
+Smedes also taught at the Free University in Amsterdam (1968 to 1969) and Calvin College (1957 to 1968) in Grand Rapids, Michigan.

+Personal life and death

+Smedes married Doris Dekker in 1948, and together they had three children.
+He died in Arcadia, California on December 19, 2002 after falling from a ladder at his home.

+Legacy

 Collections of Smedes papers are housed at Calvin University and Fuller Theological Seminary.